apache/incubator-brooklyn/docs/guide/dev/tips/troubleshooting-connectivity.md

 This varies a lot - e.g. Is the VM public or in a private network?
 Is the service only accessible through a load balancer?
 Should the service be globally reachable or only to a particular CIDR?

-This blog post gives some general tips for debugging connectivity issues, which are applicable to a range of different service types.
+This guide gives some general tips for debugging connectivity issues, which are applicable to a range of different service types.
 Choose those that are appropriate for your use-case.

 ## VM reachable